SurgeryLab/gpyx-uikit/README.md

-# Fruit-UIkit
+# GPYX-UIkit

-FruitSwap UIkit is a set of React components and hooks used to build pages on FruitSwap's apps.
+GPYXSwap UIkit is a set of React components and hooks used to build pages on GPYXSwap's apps.
 It also contains a theme file for dark and light mode.

 ## Install

-`yarn add fruit-uikit`
+`yarn add gpyx-uikit`

 ## Setup

 ### Theme

-Before using FruitSwap UIkit, you need to provide the theme file to styled-component.
+Before using GPYXSwap UIkit, you need to provide the theme file to styled-component.

 ```
 import { ThemeProvider } from 'styled-components'